-1. Pour a liquid of your

-choice in a cup or bowl.
-Record the name of the liquid in the table.

-2. Make a prediction!

-- 3. Dip the pH strip into the liquid, holding it in the liquid for a few seconds before removing. - 4.
+- 1. Pour a liquid of your choice in a cup or bowl.
+Record the name of the liquid in the table. - 2.
+Make a prediction!
+Do you think the liquid will be an acid or a base?
+Record your prediction in the table. - 3.
+Dip the pH strip into the liquid, holding it in the liquid for a few seconds before removing. - 4.
 Compare the color of the pH strip to the pH scale at the top of this page to determine the pH of your liquid.
 Record your observations in the table. - 5.
 Repeat the steps 1-4 for other liquids in your home!